The lawsuit lodged against Dan Brown, author of The Da Vinci Code

 If Brown had written a nonfiction work that closely resembled the work of Baigent et al., the authors would have a case.
 If theirs were a work of fiction and Brown's novel resembled theirs in every way, they'd have a case.

 But what they've produced is a work that they claim is nonfiction.
-Brown's novel turned their primary claim into the answer to the mystery that runs through The Da Vinci Code.
-Brown's characters and plot line are nowhere to be found in Holy Blood, Holy Grail.
+Brown's novel turned their primary claim into the answer to the mystery that runs through The Da Vinci Code

 If I were the judge in this case, the first thing I'd establish in this case is whether Baigent and his colleages believe their work is a scholarly and factual piece of nonfiction -- or if they believe it is fiction disguised as fact.